-But the magic was nowhere for us to be found.
+But the magic was nowhere for me to be found.
 Kuta town is a dusty affair with not much else than a few warungs (to be fair, there was some great food around) and goats and children roaming the busted roads incessantly trying to sell you bracelets (the children, that is).
-It reminded us of the road in Otres beach, a place where you only wander in case of strict necessity, either to get a ride into town or buy some sunscreen.
+It reminded me of the road in Otres Beach, a place where you only wander in case of strict necessity, either to get a ride into town or buy some sunscreen.
 Except that’s mostly what Kuta is made of.
 It’s where the hotels, restaurants, shops and spas are, so if you’re not a surfer, you end up spending an awful lot of time in this rather soulless dusty place.
 The roads west and east of Kuta afford great views of the sea, but the land on the hills itself is arid and barren, presenting little of interest than more dust for the motorbiker to eat, and the occasional sparse patch of palm trees in the hollows of the valleys.
-In comparison, we found the hills on either side of Senggigi so much more beautiful and a real treat to ride a scooter around.
+In comparison, I found the hills on either side of Senggigi so much more beautiful and a real treat to ride a scooter around.

 Now imagine that, except the owner is strutting around wearing just a towel, a towel so short that I caught a glimpse of his balls on more than one occasion.
 He is constantly and noisily clearing his nose, sucking on his teeth, spitting, burping and farting.
 The TV is blaring some terrible Indonesian jingle from the house.
 The women of the family are busy conversing among themselves, or with their neighbours across the way.
 Oh wait… Did I say conversing?
 I meant screaming.
 If they’re not screaming at each other, they’re screaming at the many children, who run around in various states of undress while shouting, screaming, crying or playing with noisy toys.
 Like, incredibly noisy.
 The roaring of a plastic motorbike outside your window at 6am is a far worse wakeup than the usual Indonesian rooster crows.
 Not forgetting the one little delight that simply unzips and pees wherever he feels like it: one day, he steps out of his front door, flops it out and pees directly onto our porch, not 4 feet from where we are sitting.

-After not enjoying the Perhentian Islands in Malaysia and now Kuta, Lombok, I am wondering if there is something wrong with us?
+After not enjoying the Perhentian Islands in Malaysia and now Kuta, Lombok, I am wondering if there is something wrong with me?
 People are all different, and sometimes the slightest of detail can make or break a place, and I am not calling having a prime view on an old man’s testies a slight detail.
-To each their own, I guess, but we thought Kuta Lombok had no character.
+To each their own, I guess, but I thought Kuta Lombok had no character.
 You just have to check places out for yourself and make your own opinion sometimes.
 Also acknowledge that lone, terrible Tripadvisor review in a sea of excellents, because, hey, you never know, that one weirdo who didn’t like it might just be you.

 Has any travel destination ever let you down?